Mark Tennyson, 5th Baron Tennyson

 Tennyson served in the Royal Navy from 1937 to 1960, rising to the rank of commander, and saw action during World War II.
-He was Mentioned in Despatches in 1945 in recognition of his military service during the war.
+He was mentioned in dispatches in 1945 in recognition of his military service during the war.
 He was subsequently an executive of Rowntree Mackintosh and Joseph Terry & Sons.
 In 1964, he married Deline Celeste Budler (d.
 1995).
 The two had no children.